-d) Temporal evolution of SWI signals along warm advection trajectories
+(d) Temporal evolution of SWI signals along warm advection trajectories

-- For warm temperature advection, δ -values increase along the trajectories before the air masses arrive in the warm sector.
-565 Within the warm sector, in the last 20 hours before arrival, the δ -values start to decrease, with $\delta^2 H$ starting earlier than $\delta^{18} O$ (Fig. 11b,c).
+For warm temperature advection, δ values increase along the trajectories before the air masses arrive in the warm sector.
+Within the warm sector, in the last 20 h before arrival, the δ values start to decrease, with δ^2 H starting earlier than δ^{18} O (Fig. 11b, c).
 The d already starts decreasing around 60 h before arrival.
-During the decrease in d outside of the warm sector, the air masses descend and ocean evaporation decreases while there is only a small increase in q (Fig. 11f,g).
-Furthermore, the movement of the air masses changes from equatorward to poleward (Fig. 11e).
-Therefore, this episode of decreasing d outside 570 of the warm sector could be due to weaker non-equilibrium fractionation during ocean evaporation.
-During the d-decrease - within the warm sector, the air parcels stay at the same altitude or ascend slightly, while E is close to zero or changes sign implying dew formation.
-The median precipitation, which consists of rainfall for 98% of all precipitation events, and cloud and ice water content increase shortly before arrival of the warm temperature advection trajectories.
-The evolution of d and
+During the decrease in d outside of the warm sector, the air masses descend and ocean evaporation decreases, while there is only a small increase in q (Fig. 11f, g).